 - 2 ¼ cups water

-- Note: to avoid a burn warning on the Instant Pot it's important to measure accurately and stick closely to the recipe as written.
+- Note: to avoid a burn warning on the Instant Pot it's important to measure accurately and avoid major adjustments to the the wet/dry ratio.

 StorageStore leftover lentil curry in an airtight container in the refrigerator for up to 5 days.
 Can also be frozen for up to 2 months.